Lake Association Partnerships

 Maine Lakes Society- Maine’s statewide membership organization dedicated to protecting Maine’s lakes, ponds and watersheds, administers LakeSmart through its network of 130 active lake association members.

-First, we ask that the lake association, road association or watershed group commit to participating in the program for at least three years by a vote of its board of directors.
+First, we ask that the lake association, road association or watershed group commit to participating in the program for at least three years.
 This means that the organization votes to fulfill the following expectations:

 - Agree to provide the board’s full support to its LakeSmart volunteers and program.

 - Publicize LakeSmart in newsletters and on the organization’s website if there is one, post information in public gathering places, and share LakeSmart information at road/lake association meetings.